0x000005/TerrariaSplit/README.en.md

   <a href="README.md">简体中文</a>
 </p>

-TerrariaSplit is a highly customizable BOSS-only timer for 1.4.5 with polished split animations, flexible reference data, statistics comparison, and a full visual settings UI.
+TerrariaSplit is a highly customizable split timer for Terraria 1.4.5.
+It is built around boss-route timing, but can also fold key items, NPCs, and biome events into the same timing flow, with polished split animations, flexible reference data, statistics comparison, and a full visual settings UI.

+## Recent Updates

+The latest feature-focused commits mainly improve route editing, target icons, and pyramid pre-screening:

+- Custom routes now go beyond rearranging boss order.
+In the settings UI, you can add boss, item, NPC, or biome targets, then combine them into a split with conditions such as "all completed", "any completed", or "at least N completed".
+- Split icons are selected automatically from the route targets.
+Complex splits can show multiple target icons, or you can override the icon with a specific target or a local image file.
+- The default route can now express non-single-boss goals such as pyramid, tier-2 anvil, and the mech-boss trio.
+Reference times, personal bests, and statistics generate matching entries from the active route.
+- Pyramid seed pre-screening has been brought closer to Terraria's official world-generation flow, with added diagnostics and dataset evaluation tools for checking false-positive and false-negative risk while tuning the rules.

 ## Features